Andrettin/Wyrmsun/readme.txt

 - Added Ingria and Viborg provinces (Earth).
 - Added Lake Ladoga water province (Earth).

+* Heroes
+- Derro Thugs can now be created as custom heroes for (usable for Nidavellir quests).

 * Items
 - Added "Scroll of Sagan Allegiance", which transforms a gnomish unit (including gnomish custom heroes) into their faction equivalent for the Sagan Tribe.